 - Buttered Egg Noodles

 For this Sautéed Mushrooms and Onions recipe, I recommend:

 If you make this Sautéed Mushrooms and Onions recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.

 yes!!!! i like my mushrooms aggressively browned, so this sounds delicious. i feel like this would automatically go with a big steak, but forget the steak, all i need are mushrooms (:

 Thanks so much Heather! ♡ Haha I know if I had choice between steak and mushrooms, I would go for the mushrooms too! 🙂

 I love sautéed mushrooms!
 These sound so yummy and flavorful!